 Federal Direct Unsubsidized Loan - Graduate students may borrow up to \$20,500 per year from this program.
 The aggregate for this program (including undergraduate debt) is \$138,500 of which no more than \$65,000 can be from the subsidized loan program.
 The Department of Education calculates a fixed interest rate on an annual basis and that interest rate will apply for the life of the loan.
 The interest rate calculation is based on the 10 year Treasury Note sold at the last auction prior to June 1 plus 3.60 percent.
-Interest for the 2016-2017 academic year is fixed at 5.31% and accrues from the day the loan is disbursed.
+Interest for the 2019-2020 academic year is fixed at 6.079% and accrues from the day the loan is disbursed.
+All Federal Direct Unsubsidized Loans are charged a 1.062% origination fee from October 1, 2018 to September 30, 2019.
+The origination fee will change to 1.059% for any Federal Direct Unsubsidized Loans disbursed from October 1, 2019 to September 30, 2020.
 Repayment begins six months after the student graduates or ceases at least half-time enrollment.
 Students may elect to make interest payments while in school, or have the unpaid interest capitalized once they enter repayment.